Hi, I’m Craig Westwood.

 However, you still need money to buy the materials and equipment to create, to eat, to have somewhere to live, and often people give up their dream or that urge to create, because to survive it’s easier to find a conventional job.
 Then, the overwhelming demands of job, family commitments and just living life in the 9 to 5 eventually, over time, erodes that dream, or it gets shelved.

-I was luckier in my 9 to 5 career than some, i didn’t stray too far from creativity, though many of my peers often found themselves in uncreative jobs after leaving school or college.
+I was luckier in my 9 to 5 career than some, i didn’t stray too far from creativity, though many of my peers often found themselves in uncreative jobs after leaving school, college or university.

 My first job after graduating was working with a community based project making videos, creating music using computers, and teaching darkroom photography.
 The most varied and enjoyable job of all, but sadly the worst paid.
 The contract was part-time, temporary, for one year, but I managed to stick around there for two, content often to work for just expenses in order to do the things I loved doing.
 I was prolific.
 I composed, wrote and recorded songs, painted and had exhibitions, took photographs and made videos.